 FSHI is a Denver area program to help the homeless get off the street by providing help for housing along with a group of mentors to help the family adjust.

-Here at St. Paul’s we will commit to providing $1200 to help one family get off the streets and into housing each year.
+Here at St. Paul’s we have provided $1200 each year to help one family get off the streets and into housing each year.
 It is nice to note that 83% of the families and seniors that have been helped with this program have maintained their housing a year later.

 Top of Page